 - Replacement cost, which reimburses you for the cost of new items, up to your coverage limit.
 This is the better choice as a financial safety net.

 - Actual cash value, which reimburses you for the depreciated value of belongings, not new items, up to your coverage limit.

-An actual cash value renters insurance policy generally costs less because claim checks will be smaller.
-However, with a replacement cost policy you won't have to worry about spending your own money to make up the difference between depreciated value and new stuff.
+An “actual cash value” renters insurance policy generally costs less because claim checks will be smaller.
+However, with a replacement cost policy you won’t have to worry about spending your own money to make up the difference between depreciated value and buying new stuff.

-- Whether you chose replacement cost or actual cash value
+- Whether you choose replacement cost or actual cash value coverage.

-- Your credit, except in states that ban use of credit in renters insurance
+- Your credit, except in states that ban the use of credit in renters insurance.

-- Buy your auto and renters insurance from the same company for a "bundling" discount.
+- Buy both auto and renters insurance from the same company for a “bundling” discount.

 - Get renters insurance quotes from a few companies to compare prices.

 - Choose a higher deductible, which means lower premiums because you’ll get less in the event you make a claim.

 - Ask your insurance agent about discounts, such savings for having fire or burglar alarms, or using automatic payments.